Skip to content

 ares-sc2 validates your placements before adding them internally.
 If an invalid placement is detected, an error message will be logged, but your bot will continue running as normal.
 If your placements aren’t working as expected, be sure to check the logs for more details.

-Retrieve the gate keeper placement
+Retrieve gate keeper placements

 In Protoss vs Zerg this is the gap in the natural wall that is usually blocked by a gateway unit.
 Keep in mind this could be None if no position is provided for the current map.